konrad/2024-10-15-Master_Digital_Sciences-Linked_Open_Data_and_Knowledge_Graphs_WiSe_2024_2025/presentation_publication/Evaluating.md

-## <u>A Practical Framework for Evaluating the Quality of Knowledge Graph</u>
+% A Practical Framework for Evaluating the Quality of Knowledge Graph

-by Haihua Chen1, Gaohui Cao2, Jiangping Chen1, and Junhua Ding

-## Presentation

-by Kseniia Blokihna

 ---

-# Structure
+# Table of contents

 1. Intruduction
 2. Quality of Knowledge Graph